samirelanduk/molstar-react/README.md

 #### `pdbId`

-You can pre-load an official PDB structure by supplying its 4 letter ID as a prop.
+You can pre-load an official PDB structure by supplying its 4-letter ID as a prop.

 #### `url`